 Desktop PCs will always be larger and heavier than equivalent laptops.
 If you don’t have much space at home or if you want to game at LAN events and esports tournaments, a PC just won’t be very portable – and that’s still true even if you opt for a smaller form-factor.

-And the performance advantages delivered by more powerful desktop components are moot if you don’t want to play games at huge resolutions – if you’re a casual player, if you’re happy at 1080p or if you play less-demanding esports games, then a laptop offers all of the performance you need.
+Also, the performance advantages delivered by more powerful desktop components are moot if you don’t want to play games at huge resolutions.
+If you’re a casual player; if you’re happy at 1080p; or if you play less-demanding esports games, then a laptop offers all of the performance you need.

-There’s the question of peripherals, too.
+Then there’s the question of peripherals, too.
 Your PC may be cheaper than a laptop, but you may still have to shell out on a monitor, keyboard and mouse.
-That’s going to cost more, and it may be an extra shedload of research that you just don’t fancy.
+That’s going to cost more, and it may be an extra shedload of research that you just don’t fancy doing.

 Loving a Laptop?

-There are several key areas where gaming laptops have huge advantages – and so we wouldn’t be surprised if you’re swayed towards buying a notebook.
+There are several key areas where gaming laptops have huge advantages, so we wouldn’t be surprised if you’re swayed towards buying a notebook.